Uncovering the Genes at the Foundation of Alcohol Dependence

 Research Society on Alcoholism Past-President 2016

-Tamara Phillips, PARC Center Director, completed her three-year term as President-elect/President/Past-President of the Research Society on Alcoholism (RSA) at the Society's 2016 annual meeting in New Orleans, Louisiana.
+Tamara Richards (aka Tamara Phillips), PARC Center Director, completed her three-year term as President-elect/President/Past-President of the Research Society on Alcoholism (RSA) at the Society's 2016 annual meeting in New Orleans, Louisiana.
 RSA is the world's largest research society devoted to study and treatment of alcohol-related problems.

 64th Annual Nebraska Symposium on Motivation 2016, Impulsivity: How Time and Risk Influence Decision Making